s-pehlivan/case-hyper-technology/README.md

 - **Pagination** helps users navigate between pages, without showing too many products at ones.
 - Both product and category **data are dynamically retrieved from the API**, ensuring real-time updates and accurate information.
 - Dark mode and light mode options offer different color themes to cater to individual user preferences.
+- Toast allow users to know the result of their actions and improve user experience.

 ## Technologies Used
 - HTML, JS, TAILWIND, VITE